 - The article explains why the ROI of outsourcing was never performed.

 When reviewing Brightwork Research & Analysis analyses, software vendors will typically respond that the internal support amount should be lower.
-Often they only estimate their own support costs, and when they do acknowledge the internal support costs, they will only estimate the internal IT resources required to support their application.
-While that approach was never accurate, it is even less accurate now because companies are responsible for more “self-support” today than ever before.
+Often they only estimate their support costs, and when they do acknowledge the internal support costs, they will only estimate the internal IT resources required to support their application.
+While that approach was never accurate, it is even less reliable now because companies are responsible for more “self-support” today than ever before.
 And this is, in part, due to the IT outsourcing trend.
 Outsourcing makes CIOs look great from the perspective of costs.
-However, in the vast majority of cases we have reviewed, outsourced IT support means a reduced IT support level.
+However, in the vast majority of cases, we have reviewed, outsourced IT support means a reduced IT support level.

 Outsourcing Media Coverage

 Some journalists will state that the main issue is offshoring—that is outsourcing to low-cost countries—but that outsourcing is viable.
 If we look at SaaS, this is “outsourcing” much of the IT support for an application—although it is different as the software vendor has a comparative advantage in their application, and they host and control it.
 However, as practised, outsourcing refers to a large consulting company offering resources from countries with meager wages.
 The consulting company then bills out these resources at a much higher rate than they pay them.
 This is the predominant method of outsourcing, and this is what I am referring to in this section.
 There seems to be a significant number of apologists for outsourcing in the IT press.
 All the major consulting companies are advertisers in these outlets, and they will interview their advertisers on various issues to determine the editorial approach they should take.
 Articles that don’t gel with advertisers don’t get covered.
 The evidence on the advertising’s impact on media content is very well established and is from multiple sources.